 Generally, k cups will not fit in Nespresso machines as their pod holders are only designed to hold Nespresso capsules.

 Also, the amount of coffee in a k cup is more than Nespresso capsules and that makes sense since Nespresso delivers a 1.25 oz shot of Espresso while the K cup machine delivers a full 6-8 oz serving of coffee.

-You can easily distinguish among a Nespresso coffee capsules and Keurig coffee pod visually.
+You can easily distinguish between a Nespresso coffee capsule and a Keurig coffee pod visually.

-If you somehow succeed to force a k cup coffee pod into a Nespresso machine you will end up with a terrible shot of Espresso as grind size matters a lot for a perfect shot of Espresso.
+If you somehow succeed in forcing a k cup coffee pod into a Nespresso machine you will end up with a terrible shot of Espresso as grind size matters a lot for a perfect shot of Espresso.

 K cups have a medium grind size, which is suitable for drip coffee, whereas Nespresso capsules have fine coffee grounds as required for espresso.

 Also read: Can you use your own coffee in Nespresso